 Not all jobs pay a bonus, but many do.
-Instead of using the money to take a dream vacation, apply a bunch of it toward your debt so you can gain financial independence.
+Instead of using the money to take a dream vacation, use 10 percent of it to buy something nice and apply the rest of it toward your debt so you can gain financial independence.

 If you get a raise, do the same thing.
 Instead of buying a new car and sinking your raise into that payment, increase what you pay on the bills you already have.
 That money can dramatically increase the speed at which you pay down debt.

 Some people advocate getting mortgage free by radically downsizing.
 That’s an option, but it doesn’t have to be your only option.
 And you don’t necessarily have to step down to a 600-square-foot house to get there.

 You have to keep in mind that moving costs time and money, so unless you have another reason to move, it may very well make more sense to put the money you’d spend moving toward paying down your debt instead.

 We could have easily downsized.
 All it would have taken is waiting for a lease to expire, then not renew the lease, move in, and rent out our bigger house.
 Even in our situation, which is admittedly unusual, it didn’t make sense to make that change.